-Any of a number of textile fibers produced from chemical substances of natural origin or synthetic origin; the latter are also known as synthetic fibers.
+Any of a number of textile fibers produced from chemical substances of natural or synthetic origin; the latter are also known as synthetic fibers.
 Among the natural sources of manufactured fibers are plant cellulose and protein, rubber, metals, and nonmetallic inorganics.
-The synthetic fibers are produced from organic intermediates derived from petroleum, coal, and natural gas.
+The synthetic fibers are produced from organic intermediates derived from petroleum.
+See also: Textile

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 9000 highly qualified scientists and 43 Nobel Prize winners.